tricx/tricx.github.io/_posts/2013-12-12-performance.md

 since 2015<br />
 microscope camera, lichens / organic material, real-time audio software / Supercollider, projektor, soundsystem<br /><br />

 - investigation and interaction with audio-visual material.
 Fragments of organisms such as lichens or tree bines and geological samples of a collection compiled by Claudia Larcher in the border region between Europe and Russia, on the Lithuanian peninsula Neringa, are categorized according to an abstract cartography.
-The material is re-arranged with the help of microscopes, contact microphones, coils, camera airbrakes, thus surveying the boundaries of scientific, geographical or geological aspects in a different context.
+The material is re-arranged with the help of microscopes, contact microphones, coils, camera airbrakes, thus surveying the boundaries of scientific, geographical or geological aspects in a different context.<br /><br />

 </p>